 You can serve your spouse through various means, including personal service through the sheriff’s office, a professional process server, in person, or by certified mail, requesting a return receipt.

-Within ten days of the paperwork being served on your spouse, you must file proof of service with the court.
-This proof could be an Affidavit or Service from the sheriff’s office or process server, the return receipt from the certified mail delivery, or an executed Acceptance of Service form signed by your spouse voluntarily agreeing to accept the service without the formality of a sheriff or professional process server.
+Within 10 days of the paperwork being served on your spouse, you must file proof of service with the court.
+This proof could be one of the following:

 The court requires proof of service, and your case cannot proceed until you can prove that your spouse has been properly served.